Equivalence checking for weak bi-Kleene algebra: Language equivalence

-More generally, it is not hard to imagine a situation where $q_3$ would accept a more complicated pomset by means of a composite run (i.e., of length greater than one), while $q_1$ still accepts the same pomset with a parallel unit run (i.e., of length one).
+More generally, a state could accept a more complicated pomset by means of a composite run (i.e., of length greater than one), while another state accepts the same pomset with a parallel unit run (i.e., of length one) forking into one or more accepting states.
 A similar phenomenon occurs when a state forks into a multiset of size one.

-Alternatively, we may also consider forks into the empty multiset $\mempty$; in a sense, these are analogous to $\epsilon$-transitions in NFAs, since the parallel composition of zero multisets is $1$.
-This could, for instance, allow a non-accepting state to accept the empty pomset. \end{exa}
+\begin{exa}[Empty forks] The definition of pomset automata does not prohibit forks into the empty multiset; in a sense, these are analogous to $\epsilon$-transitions in NFAs, since the parallel composition of zero pomsets is $1$.
+This could allow a non-accepting state to accept the empty pomset, or a state without parallel transitions to accept a parallel pomset. \end{exa}

-From this example, we can take away that different types of runs may be labelled by the same pomset, especially when fork targets can be accepting.
-The next example is about how nested forks may spread out behaviour of a state in different ways.
+Hence, different types of runs may be labelled by the same pomset, especially when fork targets can be accepting, or when unary or nullary forks are allowed.
+The next example is about how nested forks may encode the same behaviour differently.

 \begin{exa}[Associativity] Consider the PA in \cref{figure:fork-associativity}, where both $q_1$ and $q_1'$ accept the language $\set{\ltr{a} \parallel \ltr{b} \parallel \ltr{c}}$.
 In the transition from $q_1$ to $q_2$, the pomset $\ltr{a} \parallel \ltr{b}$ is contributed by $q_3$, and $\ltr{c}$ comes from $q_4$, while in the transition from $q_1'$ to $q_2'$, we obtain $\ltr{a}$ from $q_4'$, and $\ltr{b} \parallel \ltr{c}$ from $q_3'$.
 The language of $q_3$ is distinct from, and in fact incomparable with, the languages of $q_3'$ and $q_4'$.
 Hence, to compare the language of $q_1$ to that of $q_1'$, we need not only consider the states they may fork into, but also the states where those states may fork into, provided that the second-level forks land in an accepting state. \end{exa}